stephaneVercouillieBMID/slate/source/index.html.md

 Since the ID Token always includes the sub claim along with other claims, on subsequent sessions, your application will identify that User with the sub claim only.
   </li>
-  <li>If you requested User attributes in the Authentication request, but the User isn’t register in your application, then you should be able to auto-register the User based on the information received from itsme®, or at the very least you may be able to pre-populate many of the fields that are required in the registration form.
+  <li>If you requested User attributes in the Authentication request, but the User isn’t registered in your application, then you should be able to auto-register the User based on the information received from itsme®, or at the very least you may be able to pre-populate many of the fields that are required in the registration form.
 A new User's record will be created in your repository, containing the sub claim specific to that User.

 <img src="MappingUserAutoReg.png" alt="Auto-register the User">